Fourth order deformed general relativity: Introduction

 Loop quantum cosmology attempts to be a symmetry-reduced form of loop quantum gravity \cite{bojowald_loop_2004, Ashtekar2006, sakellariadou_lattice_2007-1}.
 The derivation of it from the full theory has not yet been done, so it proceeds by quantising mini-superspace models using methods gained from developments in the full theory.
 Effective approaches to loop quantum cosmology work in a semi-classical scheme, and try to include quantum corrections to the classical theory which model two main features \cite{bojowald_quantum_2012}.
 One comes from the underlying primary nature of holonomies that cannot be made infinitesimal and so must be approximated through higher-order curvature terms and non-localities.
 The other is due to the inverse-volume operator, which is present in the Hamiltonian constraint and will produce corrections at small scales.
 This is because the volume operator includes zero in its spectrum and the inverse-volume operator cannot have eigenvalues which are infinite, so the effective approach applies a cut-off function to regularise the zero-volume limit.

 Investigations into the consistency of these effective models of loop quantum cosmology have shown that imposing the algebra to be non-anomalous produces a modification to the algebraic structure functions.
-In particular, Eq.~\eqref{eq:conalg_hh} must be modified by a phase space functional $\beta [q_{ab}, K^{ab}]$, determined by quantum corrections, (see Refs.~\cite{Cailleteau2012a, Cailleteau2013} and references in Ref.~\cite{bojowald_deformed_2012}), leading to \beq \{ H[N_1], H[N_2] \} = D[ \beta q^{ab} (N_1 \partial_b N_2 - N_2 \partial_b N_1) ]. \eeq Hence, in such case the effective Hamiltonian constraint $H$ is modified, but the diffeomorphism constraint $D^a$ is not.
+In particular, Eq.~\eqref{eq:conalg_hh} must be modified by a phase space functional $\beta [q_{ab}, K^{ab}]$, determined by quantum corrections, (see Refs.~\cite{Cailleteau2012a, Cailleteau2013} and references in Ref.~\cite{bojowald_deformed_2012}), leading to

+Hence, in such case the effective Hamiltonian constraint $H$ is modified, but the diffeomorphism constraint $D^a$ is not.
 The interpretation of this is that the structure within the spatial hypersurface is the same as in general relativity, but the structure involving the time-like direction (i.e. the embedding of the hypersurface) is not.

 Since the algebra is modified but without anomalies, the symmetry underlying our models must not be space-time general covariance but deformed to a related and more broad kind of symmetry.
 There are relations between this ``deformed general relativity'' and the so-called {\sl deformed special relativity} \cite{magueijo_lorentz_2002, magueijo_generalized_2003}, a phenomenological model seeking quantum gravitational deformations to the Poincar\'e symmetry group such that the Planck scale becomes observer independent.
 In some versions of the deformed special relativity, the dispersion relation for particles is deformed, and a particle's speed becomes dependent on its energy (i.e. an energy-dependent speed of light).
 In effective loop quantum cosmology, the quantum corrections can alter the speed of propagation of electromagnetic and gravitational waves \cite{bojowald_loop_2008}, but a dispersion relation for individual particles, similar to the one obtained within deformed special relativity, has not been found so far.